Maldives summer monsoon is called Halhangu in Dhivehi. It’s the rainy and windy season.

 However, the Summer monsoon also has its good sides !

-It is the best times for windsurfing, kitesurfing, fishing and surfing.
+In Maldives, the summer monsoon is the best times for windsurfing, kitesurfing, fishing, swim with whalesharks and surfing.

 But if you are neither a windsurfer, a surfer or a fisherman…and you are a fan of spectacular sunsets and photography, Maldives will also fulfill your wishes.

-This is precisely during at this time of the year ( high humidity combined with strange cloudy skies) that Maldives will offer you her best Natural shows with breathtaking unforgettable sunsets…
+This is precisely during at this time of the year ( high humidity combined with strange cloudy skies) that Maldives will offer you her best natural shows with breathtaking and unforgettable sunsets…